nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 Once you think everything is in the right place.
 Let's make the elements responsive!
 Oh! and did I mention we will not be using any media queries :D

 ##Step 3: Making It Responsive
-You now have everything setup in terms of layout.
-Now how can we make our creative responsive?
+You now have everything setup in terms of layout, how can we make our creative responsive?
 The usual industry approach to any responsive project is by using media queries and a couple of javascript responsive techniques.
-But in Sparkflow, it's a bit different :P
+But in Sparkflow, it's a bit different and familiar at the same time.

+###Introducing The Anchor Tool